2025 Atlanta Falcons season: Week 10: at Indianapolis Colts

-The Falcons participated in the first NFL regular-season game held in Berlin, Germany.
-The Falcons’ defense struggled against Colts running back Jonathan Taylor, who rushed for 244 yards and three touchdowns.
-His performance included an 83-yard touchdown run, the longest run of the NFL season, and an 8-yard rushing score in overtime that sealed the Colts’ victory.
-Meanwhile, the Falcons’ offense faltered on third down, failing to convert any of their eight attempts (0-for-8).
-With their 4th consecutive loss, the Falcons fell to 3-6, their worst start since 2020, and 1-3 against the AFC.
+The Falcons participated in the first regular season game held in Berlin, Germany.
+Their defense struggled against Colts running back Jonathan Taylor, who rushed for 244 yards and three touchdowns.
+His performance included an 83-yard touchdown run, the longest run of the season, and an 8-yard rushing score in overtime that sealed the Colts’ victory.
+Meanwhile, the Falcons’ offense faltered on third down, failing to convert any of their eight attempts (0 for 8).
+With their fourth consecutive loss, the Falcons fell to 3–6, their worst start since 2020, and 1–3 against the AFC.